General

 A case of copyright infringement applies where the copyright material is being used.
 In other words, in the UK you are subject to British laws on copyright irrespective of the country of origin of the item you intend to copy.

 Unauthorised copying of commercially produced computer software is not allowed.
-This applies regardless of whether the original copies of the software have been purchased on a medium such as a CD-ROM or DVD, or downloaded from the Web.
+This applies regardless of whether the original copies of the software have been purchased on a medium such as a CD-ROM or DVD or downloaded from the Web.

 The networking of commercially produced software without the express permission from the copyright holder is not allowed, neither is the copying of software onto several stand-alone computers.
 If the software is to be networked for simultaneous access by a number of users, appropriate permission has to be sought from the publisher.
 Most publishers sell multiple-user licences - often referred to as concurrent licences - for the simultaneous use on a specified number of computers.
 The publisher may require multiple access to be monitored by special software.
 Check the terms and conditions on the packaging of the software or in accompanying documentation - which may be in printed or electronic format.

 Software can easily be copied, and it is essential that an educational institution possesses only legitimate copies of all the software it uses.
 Educational institutions are public places and can be caught out in surprising ways.
-I was contacted some years ago by a local school that had received a letter from the Federation Against Software Theft (FAST) asking the school to explain why a pupil at the school had brought home a floppy disk containing a copy of my software.
+I was contacted some years ago by a local school that had received a letter from the Federation Against Software Theft (FAST) asking the school to explain why a pupil at the school had brought home a floppy disc containing a copy of my software.
 I presume a conscientious parent, possibly a computer consultant or police officer, had reported the school to FAST.
-The floppy disk was in fact a legitimate copy - one of many student disks that I had supplied to the school - but I had to contact both FAST and the school to confirm that everything was above board.
+The floppy disc was in fact a legitimate copy - one of many student discs that I had supplied to the school - but I had to contact both FAST and the school to confirm that everything was above board.

 The FAST website includes a section where anyone can report suspected infringements of copyright, e.g.